A Proven Literacy Skills Resource

 - Educational Technology Research & Development (2017)

-This 2017 study examined whether a personalized, adaptive blended learning approach can support reading development in ELs and non-ELs.
+This 2017 study examined whether a personalised, adaptive blended learning approach can support reading development in ELs and non-ELs.

 Partner with LexiaUK Research